oahull0112/ESIFHPC4/Q-Chem/README.md

 cd b11
 ./submit_job.sh
 #After all three job completed
-../get_result.sh
+../get_result.sh > output
 ```

-We supply "q1_nrel" and "b11_nrel"
+We supply "q1_nrel" and "b11_nrel" as the sample results obtained from NREL's computer.

-### Tests

-List specific tests here

-## Run Rules

-In addition to the general ESIF-HPC-4 benchmarking rules, detail any extra benchmark-specific rules

 ## Benchmark test results to report and files to return

-Describe what results and information the offerer should return, beyond what is detailed in the benchmarking reporting sheet
+Vendors are expected to run Q-Chem tests on one or more computing nodes and BrianQC tests on one or more computing nodes with one or more GPUs until the wall time doesn't decrease.
+The output for each test should be returned.
+We don't expect Q-Chem will have a good scaling for multi-node jobs (especially for smaller jobs).